1993–94 New York Rangers season: Eastern Conference Semifinals

 Next, the Rangers faced the Washington Capitals who were coming off a shocking six game win over the second seeded Pittsburgh Penguins.
-The Rangers appeared to have the series in hand after they won the first three games, although the Capitals avoided the sweep with a Game 4 win, the Rangers got back in control and won the series in five games.
+The Rangers appeared to have the series in hand after they won the first three games, although the Capitals avoided the sweep with a game four win, the Rangers got back in control and won the series in five games.

 Eastern Conference Finals

-After going down in the Eastern Conference Finals 3–2 to the New Jersey Devils, Rangers' captain Mark Messier made one of the most famous guarantees in sports history, saying the Rangers would win Game 6 in New Jersey to tie the series 3–3.
-Not only did the Rangers back up Messier's guarantee, Messier scored a hat-trick in the Rangers' 4–2 win, sending the game back to New York for Game 7.
-In Game 7, the Rangers held a 1–0 lead after a second period goal by Brian Leetch.
+After going down in the Eastern Conference Finals 3–2 to the New Jersey Devils, Rangers' captain Mark Messier made one of the most famous guarantees in sports history, saying the Rangers would win game six in New Jersey to tie the series 3–3.
+Not only did the Rangers back up Messier's guarantee, Messier scored a hat-trick in the Rangers' 4–2 win, sending the game back to New York for game seven.
+In game seven, the Rangers held a 1–0 lead after a second period goal by Brian Leetch.
 The lead would hold up until 7.7 seconds remaining, when Valeri Zelepukin was able to beat Mike Richter to send the game to overtime.
-In double overtime, Stephane Matteau scored his second overtime goal of the series to send the Rangers to the Finals.
+In double overtime, Stephane Matteau scored his second overtime goal of the series to send the Rangers to the Final.
 The series-winning goal prompted the famous call of "Matteau, Matteau, Matteau!" by Rangers radio announcer Howie Rose.